 Do Vacuums Remove Pupae from Carpets?

-Vacuuming removes some flea pupae from carpets.
-Those located at the top of the carpeting will be sucked up.
-However, pupae further down towards the base will avoid removal.
-Carpet type plays an important role.
+Vacuuming can remove pupae located near the carpet canopy.
+However, pupae further down towards the base will avoid being sucked up.
+Carpet type plays an major role.
 In nylon saxony and nylon contract carpets, many fleas pupate at the top of the carpet, and vacuuming can eliminate up to 63.8% of them.
 In nylon loop and wool loop carpets, most pupae are found at the carpet’s base.
 Vacuuming isn’t as effective on these carpet types.
-Also, the denser the carpet, the less effective vacuuming is.
+Vacuuming also becomes less effective with denser carpets.

 Do Vacuums Kill Flea Pupae?

 100% of flea pupae die upon being vacuumed up.
 The vacuum cleaner’s brushes, fans, and strong air currents slam the fleas around, killing them as they pass through into the collection chamber.
-Pupae aren’t even recognizable afterwards, and none will reach adulthood.
-Similarly, other stages can’t survive vacuuming either.
+None will reach adulthood.
+Pupae aren’t even recognizable afterwards.
+Other stages can’t survive vacuuming either.
 Thus, further efforts to sanitize the vacuum bag or cartridge are unnecessary.

 Preventing Cocoon Formation

 Most fleas pupate within cocoons, but not all.
-Those without cocoons are called ‘naked pupae’.
-Many flea larvae won’t spin cocoons if their substrate is shaken.
-They’ll even abandon fully-formed cocoon during the 18 hour window before pupation begins.
-Beater-bar vacuums may vibrate carpets enough to force naked pupae to develop.
+Those without cocoons are called naked pupae.
+Many larvae will abandon their cocoons if their substrate is shaken.
+There’s a vulnerable 18 hour window between when the cocoon is formed and when pupation begins.
+Beater-bar vacuums may agitate carpets enough to force naked pupae to develop.